AusDTO/dta-website/_posts/2017-11-03-dta-playback-tech.md

 ## [A/B coding — show, don't tell](https://www.dta.gov.au/blog/ab-coding/)

-In this post we explain a little about A/B coding, and how it allows developers to show rather than tell.
+A little about A/B coding and how it allows developers to show the thing rather than just tell.